 Our graduates are the new leaders in the field of biological sciences.
-Their professional and human quality is widely recognized.
-Our graduates are routinely accepted by postgraduate programs in globally recognized universities, and have joined important international institutions, such as the World Bank, the Wildlife Center, the Natural History Museum in Paris, among others.
+Their professional and human quality is recognized at all levels.
+Our graduates have easily accessed graduate programs at world-renowned universities and have joined important international institutions such as the World Bank, the Wildlife Center, the Museum of Natural History of Paris, among others.

 Since its creation in 1988, USFQ saw the need to train professionals with a vision of the importance of biodiversity and natural resources in Ecuador, a country with extraordinary biological wealth.